Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 ## Create an event

-You can create an event to define a scenario where a task must be created.
+You can create an event to define a scenario that requires a user to perform a task.

 #### Prerequisites